pfoet/jak_shaver/README.md

 # Jak shaver
 Tool to allow commands execution (and updates) on the RT5350F based "Jak USB Streaming Stick"

-With this toll you can execute commands on your streaming stick without cracking the housing open to expose the rx and tx tespoints.
+With this tool you can execute commands on your streaming stick without cracking the housing open to expose the rx and tx tespoints.

+**WARNING: Update your firmware with the bCODA Jak app BEFORE trying this (or you risk bricking your stick)**

 ## How does it work?